 * 100s of other already known PTMs (e.g., from UniProt)

 As an example of this importance, many PTMs are critical as either markers of disease or as primary disease causing agents.
-For example, the recently approved biomarker for Alzheimer's refers to a very specific set of phosphorylations (pT181, PT217, pT231) on the tau protein.
-(But, how would a DIA-MS scientists know a priori which of the 100s of possible PTMs to search for, since it is often hard to search for even ~5 potential PTMs, let alone 100s?)
+For example, the recently FDA approved biomarker for Alzheimer's refers to a very specific set of phosphorylations (pT181, PT217, pT231) on the tau protein.
 Further, the above list still excludes the 100s of different forms of glycoforms, which is deeply unfortunate, as glycoforms have been known for decades to be disproportionally biologically valuable (e.g., >90% of FDA-approved drugs target glycoproteins).
-But, the MS is an ubiased instrument, i.e., the peptides are present in the MS regardless if it say a tau protein has pT181 vs pT217 or perhaps some odd acetylation (e.g., K174) or ubitiquination etc. So why discard all that MS data which is arguably far more valuable than unmodified protein sequences found in generic FASTA files?

-Lastly, as a coda to the above paragraphs, there was recently a lively discussion on BlueSky between leading scientists on the value of PTMs, and the summary by Dr. MacCoss is worth reprinting here: "We know that most disease markers are a specific proteoform.
+Lastly, as a coda to the above paragraphs, there was recently a discussion on BlueSky on the value of PTMs and sequences not in FASTA files (i.e., proteoforms), and the summary by Dr. MacCoss is worth reprinting here: "We know that most disease markers are a specific proteoform.
 For example, we care a lot about measuring c-peptide, BNP, proteoforms of troponin I and T, amyloid-beta, pTau-217, hemoglobin-A1C, etc..."

 Firstly, the DP contains the unsearched post translational modifications (PTMs), such as